Since Covid, the cruise industry came to a literal stand still and from now on things will be very different. But it’s not all bad!

 Here are some things you need to know and look out for, some things to expect from now on and some tips to ensure you don’t waste your money or miss out on opportunities.

 Get a vaccine.
-This will likely be a requirement for all international travel, so prepare yourself to get that done – if you haven’t already.
+This is already a requirement on Ponant ships and will likely be a requirement for all international travel, so prepare yourself to get that done – if you haven’t already.
 Remember, we’re being vaccinated for each other as much as ourselves.
 You only create herd immunity when a certain percentage of the population are immune, so I’ll be getting mine as soon as it’s my turn.

 Assume not all itineraries are good to go.
 As sad as this sounds, this virus is a tricky little blighter and while here in New Zealand we’ve remained largely Covid-free, the minute a case slips through the border and into the community, all bets are off.
 Hence the point above.